 If I wait until I reach 70 ½ years of age to take a distribution from my SDIRA, which I intend to do, Advanta will not charge a fee for the processing of those required distributions.
 Because I have gone the checkbook LLC route it will be necessary to go through the additional step of first transferring the funds to be distributed from my SDIRA LLC to Advanta and then Advanta will send the distributed funds to me personally.
 If I ever do take a distribution before reaching that age Advanta will charge me .05% of the amount being distributed with that amount being capped at $250.

-My SDIRA accounting records present an area for tremendous improvement.
-Creating and maintaining electronic spreadsheets is not a personal strength of mine.
-That combined with my lackadaisical approach to monitoring and tracking my investments has left me at the less than ideal place of simply writing out some key information on pieces of paper that I store in a file folder including the name of each company and the dollar amount I invested as well as passwords for online accounts.
-Of course I also review my investments yearly to determine the value of each asset when I submit the Fair Market Value Form.
+The first two years found me in the less than ideal place of simply writing out some key information on pieces of paper that I store in a file folder including the name of each company and the dollar amount I invested as well as passwords for online accounts.
+I would also review my investments yearly to determine the value of each asset when I submitted the Fair Market Value Form.

 I searched a good bit online before eventually finding that RocketDollar, one of the newer self-directed investing companies, offers an online SDIRA tracker to clients.
 I haven’t seen it, but after speaking with a company representative my understanding is that the tracker is primarily based on information compiled for the Fair Market Value form.
 It is a good start, but I hope as more and more people begin investing through SDIRAs and Solo 401ks that new trackers will be developed that can better capture and compute the details of a variety of investments.